HeardLibrary/digital-scholarship/lod/install.md

 # Installing Blazegraph and Wikibase

 This tutorial will help you use Docker to install two well-known linked data applications that will be interesting to experiment with: Blazegraph and Wikibase.
 These instructions assume that you have Docker already installed on your computer.
-If you don't, there are [installation instructions](../../host/docker/)elsewhere.
+If you don't, there are [installation instructions](../../host/docker/) elsewhere.

 # Using Docker to create an instance of Blazegraph on your local computer